caseytreesdc/caseytrees-v4/README.md

    1. Nothing else is need on this file for now.
    1. Click Activate on our new theme in the [CMS Tab](https://caseytrees-v4.local/wp-admin/themes.php).
    1. Currently, `Pages > Home` is set to the front page.
-   2. Create a new page "Home 2021"
+   2. Create a new page "Front Page"
    3. Notice that in the CMS Sidebar, we have Pages, Posts, Media, but no Resources or Trees.
 These are [Custom Post Types](https://wordpress.org/support/article/post-types/#custom-post-types) ...
 READ MORE ...

 ## A New Home Page
 ### Create `front-page.php` in the theme directory (`/themes/ct_theme21`)
-1. At `Settings > Reading` set `Your homepage displays` to the radio button for Static Page, and select the new page we created "Home 2021" and Save Changes
+1. At `Settings > Reading` set `Your homepage displays` to the radio button for Static Page, and select the new page we created "Front Page" and Save Changes
 2. The home page is now rendered by `front-page.php`.

 ### The Header